girlguidinghertfordshire/ggherts/_shops_nights/well-end-scout-activity-centre.md

 ---
 Well End has 1 accommodation building called The Jim Day Lodge, sleeping a total of 22 people (4 bedrooms of 4 and 1 bedroom of 6).

-A large hall area including a fully equiped kitchen and toilet facilities.
+A large hall area including a fully equipped kitchen and toilet facilities.

-The Grahan Wallis buiding comprises a large hall with optional kichen facilities, ideal for Scout meetings or Community Groups.
+The Grahan Wallis buiding comprises a large hall with optional kitchen facilities, ideal for Scout meetings or Community Groups.

 Drinking water available around the site and firewood available.